Alsaxian/Spark4Stars/README.md

  &ensp; &ensp;
  &ensp; &ensp;

 ## II.
-Set a grid and partition the region
+Set up a grid and partition the region

 Now that we have the boundaries coordinates of the celestial region, we are interested in partitioning the region into small rectangle cases.
 Considering that the whole file has a size about 5G, if we want to have outputs of 128M we'll need at least 40 cases.